Payer Space: BCBS Medicare Advantage

 Documentation to submit with prior auth requests:

-To approve our prior authorization requests, BCBS has asked for signed doctor orders including visit frequencies which match the number of visits we request.
+To approve our prior authorization requests, BCBS has asked for signed doctor orders.
 However, because of how home health operates with verbal orders, it is not reasonably possible to have doctor orders signed while still requesting authorization timely.

 Because of this, we have implemented a step-by-step process to provide the specific documentation which is most likely to result in a prior authorization being approved by BCBS.